zanaptak/PcgRandom/README.md

 ## Output sizes

 Additional classes are available for specific PCG generators at different unsigned integer output sizes.
-Without parameters, these use the default algorithms recommended by the [PCG paper](http://www.pcg-random.org/paper.html).
+Without parameters, these use the default algorithms recommended in the [PCG paper](http://www.pcg-random.org/paper.html).

 ### C#
 ```cs